 Skip to main content

-The cubic CLI brings a lightweight version of cubic’s AI code review directly into your terminal.
-It’s designed as a fast pre-flight check to catch issues before you push — not as a replacement for cubic’s full Cloud reviews. cubic catches bugs in your local changes and generates a context-rich prompt for you to paste into your AI IDE (like Cursor) to automatically fix them.
-It automatically syncs with your custom agents, past feedback, and repository settings from cubic cloud to ensure consistent reviews.
+The cubic CLI runs a lightweight version of cubic’s AI code review directly into your terminal.
+It’s designed as a fast pre-flight check before you push, not a replacement for cubic’s cloud PR review.
+The CLI detects bugs in your local changes and generates a prompt for you to paste into your AI IDE (like Cursor) to automatically fix them.
+It syncs with supported cubic cloud context such as your custom agents, past feedback, and repository settings, but it does not use the same models or review pipeline as cubic’s cloud PR review.

 Getting started